 During your consultation you will be thoroughly assessed by Dr Comins.
 As part of the examination he will assess your skin.
 Generally speaking, excessive overhang, excessive stretch marks or severe skin laxity may mean you are unsuitable for VASER Lipo.

 Dr Comins may recommend a ‘tummy tuck’ or another RENUVION as the treatment of choice for you.
-However VASER Lipo can lead to some skin retraction and tightening.
-This is why some clients, who may not have been suitable for traditional Liposuction because of skin issues, may suit VASER Lipo.

 Dr Mike Comins Explains Vaser Liposuction